 Statistics New Zealand kindly supplied the data.
-We thank those who commented on presentations at Statistics New Zealand, the Reserve Bank of New Zealand, the New Zealand Statistical Association 2003 Conference, and Victoria Management School.
+We thank those who commented on presentations at Statistics New Zealand, the Reserve Bank of New Zealand, Victoria Management School, the ASC/NZSA 2006 Conference, and the TSEFAR 2006 Conference.
 We also thank Peter Thomson for some helpful suggestions that improved the paper.